At Titans Tower, the Flash was listening as Arsenal told him about his recent activities.

-“Frances is great.
-She still wants to lose her powers, and I doubt we’ll ever get her back into that costume we whipped up for her, but otherwise she’s fine.
-She and I had an adventure with Dick a while back, right after he headed home for Gotham,” said the fastest man alive.
+“Frances is great,” said the fastest man alive.
+“She still wants to lose her powers, and I doubt we’ll ever get her back into that costume we whipped up for her, but otherwise she’s fine.
+She and I had an adventure with Dick and Betty a while back, right after he headed home for Gotham.” (*)

-At that moment, Cyborg entered and said, “I’m heading out.
+Before Wally could elaborate any further, Cyborg entered and said, “I’m heading out.
 Going to see Dr. Charles.”

 Arsenal grinned.
 “You dog!
-Tell her hi.”
+Tell her hi for me.”

-“I appreciate your seeing me.
-I know how busy you are.
+“I appreciate your seeing me,” she said.
+“I know how busy you Titans are.
 I actually need to speak to Arsenal.
-It’s about my son,” she said.
+It’s about my son.”

-“Goofing around?
-Goofing around?
-I’ll have you know we’re engaged in serious crime-stopping business!
-He was trying to make off with my lunch!” said Arsenal with a grin.
+“‘Goofing around’?
+‘Goofing around’?” said Arsenal with a grin.
+“I’ll have you know we’re engaged in serious crime-stopping business!
+He was trying to make off with my lunch!”

 The Flash raised both hands.
 “I never hear lines like that in the JLA.
 I guess that’s what keeps me coming back here.”

-Arsenal said, “Hey, just try to steal Oreo cookies from the Martian Manhunter.
-You’ll see.”
-He turned serious as the woman stepped out from behind Cyborg.
+“Hey, just try to steal Oreo cookies from the Martian Manhunter,” Arsenal replied with a wink.
+“You’ll see.”
+His jovial manner became serious as the woman stepped out from behind Cyborg.
 “We’ve met before,” he said.
 “Forgive me for clowning.
 What can I do for you?
-I’m afraid I forget your name.”
+I’m afraid I’ve forgotten your name.”

-She said, “Cherie Chase.
-I wanted to talk to you about my son, Danny.
+“Cherie Chase,” she said.
+“I wanted to talk to you about my son, Danny.
 We need your help desperately.”

 Arsenal nodded and led her to a chair.
-“We met when I worked for DEA.
-You’re in the law enforcement game, too.
-How can I help you, Mrs. Chase?” he asked.
+“We met when I worked for the DEA,” he said.
+“You’re in the law enforcement game, too.
+How can I help you, Mrs. Chase?”

-The Flash cut in, “Chase?
-Any relation to the D.A.
-Nightwing worked with?
-Adrian Chase?”
+“Chase?” cut in the Flash.
+“Any relation to the D.A.
+Nightwing worked with — Adrian Chase?”

 Cherie Chase nodded.
 “He’s my brother-in-law.
 Danny is my son.
-He’s fourteen years old, and he’s a bright boy, gifted, even.
+He’s fourteen years old, and he’s a bright boy — gifted, even.
 Well, he knows his father and I are often away due to our work.
 My husband is also in law enforcement.
 Danny gets resentful at being left behind.
 He’s run away.”

-Cyborg said, “I know a good shelter.
-I ran away a couple times when I was a kid.
+“I know a good shelter,” said Cyborg.
+“I ran away a couple times when I was a kid.
 I’ll make a call and see if he’s turned up there.
 They have connections and know their business well.
 Helping kids is what they do best.”
-He exited as Cherie smiled gratefully.
+He left for another room.

-Arsenal said, “Look, Cherie, we’ll do what we can, but why come to us?
-I mean, runaways are more of the kind of thing local authorities deal with.
-We fight super-villains.”
+“Look, Cherie, we’ll do what we can, but why come to us?” asked Arsenal.
+“I mean, runaways are more of the kind of thing local authorities deal with.
+We tend to fight super-villains more than anything else.”